abilandz/PH8124/Lecture_6/Lecture_6.md

 Size: 177             Blocks: 0          IO Block: 4096   regular file
 ```

-With the slightly modified specifier 'p' we can indicate the line ranges.
+With the slightly modified specifier, we can indicate the line ranges.
 For instance, the syntax

 ```bash
 stat test.sh | sed -n 2,5p